DIY Plumbing: 5 Must Have Tools

 Here are the 5 must have items for any DIY plumbing project.

 Also known as a “plumber’s snake”, a drain auger is possibly the most indispensable tool in any plumbing kit.
 A hand auger is equipped with a hand crank connecting a 25 foot long, flexible steel cable for clearing drains.
 A good amount of home plumbing problems come back to drain obstructions.
 In addition to the obvious and universal plunger, a good drain auger should be the first thing you add to your DIY toolkit.

 These are convenient pliers used to grab, twist, hold, tighten, and loosen nuts and threads and anything else a plumber may come across during a project.
 These are also referred to by the brand Channellocks and are sturdy, versatile go-to plumber’s tools.
 Consider purchasing two sizes, in 10 and 12 inches.

 An adjustable wrench is a handy tool for a lot of things around the house, but for plumbing parts with hex shaped nuts, this tool is invaluable.
 For compression fittings and supply lines, you will need a solid adjustable wrench.
 Look for a 6 and 10 inch size and make sure the adjustable jaw holds well when under torque.
 Pipe wrenches are also an essential tool for working with threaded pipes, fittings, and nuts.
 These wrenches are large and heavy and you typically need one for gripping and one for turning.
 Consider purchasing a 10 and 14 inch.

-This is another tool effective for cutting pipe.
-It resembles a c-clamp and is a quick, easy way to cut through pipe cleanly.
+This is another tool which is effective for cutting pipe.
+It resembles a c-clamp and is a quick and easy way to cut through pipe cleanly.
 There are standard sized cutters and close quarter mini-cutters for tight spaces.
 For sizing pipe for plumbing maintenance, a tubing cutter can be an essential tool and is a good item to add to the DIY toolkit.